HeroDevc/myls/README.md

--l argument is used for better formatted output with file sizes -r is optional with -l, doesn't work without -l (it's very slow with many folders and files)
+-l argument is used for better formatted output with file sizes -r is optional with -l, doesn't work without -l (it's very slow with many folders and files) -grep phrase (replace the phrase with anything you like but without spaces!) is used for folder/file search

 ## adding to path
 1. type "edit the system environment variables" in search